spike-rabbit/element/docs/fundamentals/typography.md

 <!-- markdownlint-disable MD013 -->

-> **Note:** The Siemens font is part of the Siemens branding and
+> **Note:** The Siemens font is part of the official Siemens branding and must
-> cannot be used for none Siemens applications.
-Element comes with
+> not be used in non-Siemens applications.
+Element uses a default font that is
-> a default font that is not part of the Siemens branding.
-The default
+> not associated with Siemens branding.
+Please note that the default theme is
-> theme is not documented.
+> currently undocumented.

 Typographic hierarchy is defined by text size and color.
 Each style can use color variants if necessary.